altonchaney/character-journey-map/README.md

 ## Get Started

-Once you have cloned this project to your machine, navigate to the project directory in your terminal, and then run the following scripts to install the required node modules and run the app virtually:
+Once you have cloned this project to your machine, navigate to the project directory in your terminal, and then run `npm install` to install the required node modules.

-1. `npm install`
-2. `npm start`

-The seconde script will automatically start the local web server and you will be able to view the app at `localhost:3000`

 ---